dreamking60/d3-start-to-finish-leanpub/manuscript/31 PRACTICAL Add a legend.md

 The legend circle is sized such that it represents 100%.

-You’ll code the legend such that the circle radius is computed in the same manner as the circles in the visualization.
+You’ll code the legend such that the circle radius is computed in the same manner as the circles in the visualisation.
 This means that if `config.width` or `config.numColumns` changes the country circles **and** the legend circle resize accordingly.

 The steps are: